seva32/lime-basket-ds/README.md

 const App = () => (<Button />);
 ```

+Tailwind classes are prefixed with 'tw-' (E.g. tw-is-8).
+Keep in mind when
+adding insets or spacing values.

 ## Contributing

 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to
+discuss what you would like to change.

 ## License